 ARDIZZONE, ANTHONY V. MSS.

 The Ardizzone, Anthony V. mss. consist of the papers of Tony Ardizzone 1949 - , author and English professor.
-Anthony (Tony) Ardizzone was born on August 18, 1949.
-He graduated from the University of Illinois at Champaign-Urbana with a B.A. in 1971, and eared his M.A. in Creative Writing in 1975 from Bowling Green State University.
+Anthony (Tony) Ardizzone was born in Chicago on August 18, 1949.
+He graduated from the University of Illinois at Champaign-Urbana with a B.A. in 1971, and earned his M.F.A. in Creative Writing in 1975 from Bowling Green State University.
 He is married to stage actress Diane Kondrat and together they have two children.

 The collection is organized into the following series: I. Biographical; II.
 Writings; III.
 Book Reviews; IV.
 Clippings; V. Book Catalogs; VI.
 Miscellaneous Book-Related; VII.
 Correspondence; VIII.
 Audio-Visual Materials; IX.
 Realia.

 The Biographical series includes materials that provide background information about Ardizzone and his career: articles written about Ardizzone; information about awards he has won over the course of his career; and writing conferences he has attended.
-Writings include drafts of The Evening News, In the Name of the Father, Heart of the Order, Larabi's Ox, In the Garden of Papa Santuzzu, and Taking it Home: Stories from the Neighborhood.
+Writings include drafts of The Evening News, In the Name of the Father, Heart of the Order, Larabi's Ox, In the Garden of Papa Santuzzu, and Taking It Home: Stories from the Neighborhood.
 Also included are a few drafts of short stories.
-Journals contain copies of literary magazine and journals in which Ardizzone's writing was featured.
-Journals included are Black Warrior Review, AGNI, Ohioana Quaterly, Beloit Fiction Journal, and Italian American.
+Journals contain copies of literary magazines and journals in which Ardizzone's writing was featured.
+Journals included are Ploughshares, The Georgia Review, The Gettysburg Review, TriQuarterly, Black Warrior Review, AGNI, Ohioana Quarterly, Beloit Fiction Journal, and Italian Americana, among others.
 The Book Reviews series contains reviews of Ardizzone's novels, short stories, and essays.
-It also contains a number of reviews written by Ardizzone for the Virginia Pilot/Ledger Star.
-Book Catalogs include publisher's book catalogs featuring announcements of Ardizzone's novels.
+It also contains a number of reviews written by Ardizzone for the Virginian Pilot/Ledger Star.
+Book Catalogs include publishers' book catalogs featuring announcements of Ardizzone's novels.
 Miscellaneous Book-Related is comprised of an assortment of papers related to Ardizzone's novels, such as payment advance slips and lecture flyers.

 The Correspondence series is organized by year and largely contains letters from publishers, fellow authors, and friends.
 Correspondence spans from 1969-2012, with the bulk of the letters dating from the mid-1970s to the early 1990s.
-Correspondents include author Alan Wier; author Charles Johnson; and poet Dana Wier.
-Audio-Visual includes five audiocassette tapes of Ardizzone reading from his various works, as well as a DVD of And They Came to Chicago, which also features a reading from one of his books.
+Correspondents include author Allen Wier; author Charles Johnson; author Jerre Mangione; editor Charles East; and poet Dara Wier.
+Audio-Visual includes five audiocassette tapes of Ardizzone reading from and discussing his various works, including an interview conducted by Studs Terkel for WMFT radio, The Studs Terkel Program, as well as a DVD of And They Came to Chicago, which also features a reading from one of his books.
 The Realia series contains three items related to Ardizzone's novel, Heart of the Order, two small posters advertising Ardizzone's work, and a pencil sketch of Ardizzone and his son.
+The collection also includes the L.C.
+Smith & Corona typewriter (circa 1934) Ardizzone used to write his first two books, In the Name of the Father and The Evening News.

 An inventory is available.